Armijo Line-search Can Make (Stochastic) Gradient Descent Provably Faster: SGD with Stochastic Line-search

 In order to analyze the convergence of $\SGDSLS$, we define $f_i^* := \min f_i(\theta)$ as the minimum of function $i$ in the finite-sum and $\chi^2(\theta^*) := \E_i [f_i(\theta^*) - f_i^*]$ as the measure of the stochasticity at the optimum~\citep{loizou2021stochastic}.
 In particular, if $\chi^2 = 0$, then each $f_i$ is minimized at $\theta^*$ implying that $\nabla f_i(\theta^*) = 0$.
 This special case is referred to as the \textit{interpolation} setting~\citep{vaswani2019fast,ma2018power,schmidt2013fast} and is useful in practical machine learning; for example, it is approximately satisfied by over-parameterized neural networks~\citep{zhang2016understanding} or non-parametric regression~\citep{liang2018just,belkin2019does}.
 Furthermore, logistic regression on linearly separable data is an example of a smooth convex loss that satisfies the interpolation condition and is the main motivation for the subsequent analysis.

 When minimizing uniformly-smooth convex functions in the interpolation setting,~\citet{vaswani2019fast} proved that $\SGDSLS$ converges to the optimum at an $O(1/\epsilon)$ rate, matching GD and is faster than the standard $O(1/\epsilon^2)$ rate for SGD~\citep{bottou2018optimization}.
-Moreover, $\SGDSLS$ does not require the knowledge of the global smoothness constant, making it an attractive choice in practice.
-Motivated by this and the results in~\cref{sec:convex-gd}, we analyze $\SGDSLS$ for convex functions that satisfy~\cref{assn:non-negative,assn:nus,assn:positive-reverse-PL}.
+Motivated by this and the results in~\cref{sec:convex-gd}, we analyze $\SGDSLS$ for logistic regression which satisfies~\cref{assn:non-negative,assn:nus,assn:positive-reverse-PL}.
+We first note the results in~\citet{vaswani2019fast} (and subsequent papers analyzing the interpolation setting) do not directly apply to logistic regression.
+In particular, these results have a dependence on $\norm{\theta^*}$ which is infinite in the logistic regression example~\citep{orabona2024blog}.
+Consequently, we first prove that $\SGDSLS$ can exploit the uniform smoothness in logistic regression and prove a $O(1/\epsilon)$ rate in~\cref{app:convex-sgd}.